cobilab/cryfa/README.md

 ./run.sh
 ```
 With this script, you can download the datasets, install the dependencies,
-install the compression and encryption methods and finally, run them.
+install the compression and encryption tools, run these tools, and finally, print the results.

 ### OPTIONS